 Anytime Mary feels that visitors are endangering the animals, they will be asked to leave the site.
 If the situation is not resolved and the customer cannot remove the visitors, then Mary will remove the animals from site with the full payment expected, even if the job is incomplete.
 We do not tolerate abuse of our animals, nor will we deliberately endanger them by allowing people to harm or tease them.

 If the weather becomes dangerous, we reserve the right to ‘bug out’ until the danger is passed.
 Tornado warnings, severe storms, or other natural disasters may force the crew to evacuate.
 If there is shelter, safe enough to house the animals in, during a severe storm, we will utilize it, instead of leaving the site.
 We will load the animals and leave the fences behind, then return after the danger is passed.

 Any animal that becomes ill, while on site, is cared for by Mary.
 She carries any medications that might be needed for the most obvious illnesses.
 If there is an illness or an accident that requires veterinarian care, Mary will transport the animal or call a veterinarian to the site, to treat the animal.

 We do not tolerate people teasing the dogs or trying to command them.
 The working dogs are trained specifically to follow Mary’s commands.
 Anyone attempting to control the dogs will find the dogs uncooperative and may become agitated, please don’t push your luck with the dogs.
 Parents with small children are advised that Border Collies are not as child friendly as other breeds.
-While they enjoy the attention of their admirers, we ask you do not allow your children to put their faces into the faces of our dogs, that is a sign of aggression.
+While they enjoy the attention of their admirers, we ask you do not allow your children to put their faces into the faces of our dogs!
 Please do not allow your children to push on the dogs, pull hair or squeeze their necks.
 We want visitors to be safe too, but they need to understand that they are responsible for their actions and parents are responsible for their child’s actions.